ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 		✅ Only call them from:
 			- Functional components
 			- Custom Hooks

-# 2. What is useMemo ?
-	- useMemo is a react hook that memoize the value, so its only recalculated when dependencies changes.
-This improves performance.
-	- useMemo is react hook that memoizes the result of a function so its only recalculated when they needed.
-	- It improves performance by avoiding expensive or repeated calculations on every render
-	- useMemo takes 2 arguments
-		1. the 1st argument is a function that returns a value
-		2. the 2nd argument is dependency array
-		3. react remembers the value from the previous render and only re-runs the function if dependencies (a,b) have changed.
-	- useMemo is used when you have a computationally expensive function

-# 24. What is useCallback ?
-	- useCallback is a react hook that memoize a function - it returns the same function reference between renders unless dependencies change.
-		- it helps avoid unnecessary re-creation of function which is useful when passing callbacks to child component that rely on reference equality (like react.Memo).
-		- work :
-			- define a function inside useCallback
-			- passed dependency array
-			- react will re-create the function only when one of dependencies changes
-			- otherwise it returns a same function instance helping to avoid unnecessary renders.
-		- it is used when you can pass a function as a prop to React.memo components.
-		- when your component has frequent renders and you want to optimize performance.
-		- the function is used in event handlers, effect or callbacks that depends om stable references.

-# 30. What is useReducer hook ?
-	- useReducer :
-		- useReducer is alternative of useState
-		- useReducer is a react hook that allow functional component to managing complex state logic, especially when state updated depends on previous state or multiple actions 4
-		- useReducer works by using a reducer function to handle state transition
-		- The reducer takes the current state and an action and returns new state
-		- useReducer hooks used when complex state logic and when multiple values are updated together (like form validation, redo/undo, )
-		- syntax : const [state, dispatch] = useReducer(reducerFunction, initialValue)

 # 25. What are the differences between useMemo and useCallback ?